hackerspace-ntnu/ttrpg-project-rulebook/src/examples.typ

 == Terms and Glossary

-#term("Action Roll", "A roll made by a player to determine the outcome of an action their character is attempting to perform, typically involving rolling dice and adding relevant modifiers.", glossary_types.mechanic, is_definition: true)
+#term("Action Roll", description: "A roll made by a player to determine the outcome of an action their character is attempting to perform, typically involving rolling dice and adding relevant modifiers.", separator: ": ", glossary_type: glossary_types.mechanic, is_definition: true)

-#term("Critical Roll", "A roll where all dice show the same number, allowing the player to roll an additional die of their highest attribute and add it to the total.", glossary_types.mechanic, is_definition: true)
+#term("Critical Roll", description: "A roll where all dice show the same number, allowing the player to roll an additional die of their highest attribute and add it to the total.", separator: ": ", glossary_type: glossary_types.mechanic, is_definition: true)

-#term("Attack", "An action taken by a character to deal damage to an opponent, usually involving an Action Roll against a Difficulty Class (DC).", glossary_types.action, is_definition: true)
+#term("Attack", description: "An action taken by a character to deal damage to an opponent, usually involving an Action Roll against a Difficulty Class (DC).", separator: ": ", glossary_type: glossary_types.action, is_definition: true)

-#term("Attack", "To make an attempt to deal damage to an opponent using a weapon or ability.", glossary_types.mechanic, is_definition: true)
+#term("Attack", description: "To make an attempt to deal damage to an opponent using a weapon or ability.", separator: ": ", glossary_type: glossary_types.mechanic, is_definition: true)

 #pagebreak()
-#term("Attack", "To make an attempt to deal damage to an opponent using a weapon or ability.", glossary_types.mechanic)
+#term("Attack", description: " to make an attempt to deal damage to an opponent using a weapon or ability.", glossary_type: glossary_types.mechanic)

-#term("Action Roll", "A roll made by a player to determine the outcome of an action their character is attempting to perform, typically involving rolling dice and adding relevant modifiers.", glossary_types.mechanic)
+#term("Action Roll", description: "A roll made by a player to determine the outcome of an action their character is attempting to perform, typically involving rolling dice and adding relevant modifiers.", glossary_type: glossary_types.mechanic)
 #pagebreak()
-#term("Attack", "To make an attempt to deal damage to an opponent using a weapon or ability.", glossary_types.mechanic)
+#term("Attack", description: " to make an attempt to deal damage to an opponent using a weapon or ability.", glossary_type: glossary_types.mechanic)

 #pagebreak()
 #render_glossary()